-The short version: Look for a company with 4.5+ stars from 50+ Google reviews, a clearly stated diagnostic fee ($50–$100) that's credited toward the repair, a 90-day warranty on parts and labour, and certified technicians.
+The short version: Look for a company with 4.5+ stars from 50+ Google reviews, a clearly stated diagnostic fee ($50–$100) that's, a 90-day warranty on parts and labour, and certified technicians.
 Avoid anyone who quotes repairs without seeing the appliance or pressures you to replace it before diagnosing the problem.

 Toronto has no shortage of appliance repair services — but the quality varies widely.
 Some companies are transparent, skilled, and stand behind their work.
 Others show up late, charge surprise fees, or replace parts that didn't need replacing.
 Knowing what to look for before you book saves you money, time, and a second call to fix the first tech's mistake.